supertokens/supertokens-django-ref-jwt/docs/backend/api-reference.md

     - Type: ```Response``` from ```rest_framework.response``` or you can also use ```HttpResponse``` from ```django.http``` or any response method which is extended from HttpResponse
 ##### Returns
 - ```Session``` on successful refresh.
-##### Raises
+##### Throws
 - ```SuperTokensGeneralException```
-    - Examples of when this is raised is if the library could not connect to the MySQL instance.
+    - Examples of when this is thorwn is if the library could not connect to the MySQL instance.
 - ```SuperTokensUnauthorizedException```
-    - This is raised if the current session was revoked or has expired, or if the provided refresh token is invalid.
+    - This is thorwn if the current session was revoked or has expired, or if the provided refresh token is invalid.
-    - When this is raised, all the relevant auth cookies are cleared by this function call, so you can redirect the user to a login page.
+    - When this is thorwn, all the relevant auth cookies are cleared by this function call, so you can redirect the user to a login page.
 - ```SuperTokensTokenTheftException```
-    - This is raised if token theft is detected.
+    - This is thorwn if token theft is detected.
-    - When this is raised, all the relevant auth cookies are cleared by this function call, so you can redirect the user to a login page.
+    - When this is thorwn, all the relevant auth cookies are cleared by this function call, so you can redirect the user to a login page.
     - If you are handling this exception, you'll have two functions on the exception object: get_user_id() and get_session_handle() to get user_id and session_handle for which token theft was detected
     - Please see the token theft detection section for more information.